 The idea behind this is that if you do late in the day, the water will sit on the plant and when the temperature drops at night it can encourage plant rot or fungal diseases.

 If you watered that plant in the morning, the water should have subsided or evaporated from the crowns / exposed stems by nightfall.
-However unless it's the dead of winter or your plant has been put in a spot that gets very cold during the night, watering late in the day is unlikely to be a problem.
+However unless it's the middle of winter or your plant has been put in a spot that gets very cold during the night, watering late in the day is unlikely to be a problem.

 Although it's an important task, watering is usually a quick and painless process, but sometimes there is something wrong with the soil which causes issues: